daily grind

 - to throw away something, to dispose of something

-I decided to deep-six the videos as I did not want them any longer.deep water
+I decided to deep-six my videos as I did not want them any longer.

 - serious trouble or difficulty

-The boy will be in deep water if he does not tell us where he spent the money.deliver the goods
+The boy will be in deep water if he does not tell us where he spent the money.

 - to do a good or successful job of something

-He is the best manager that we have had.
-He knows how to deliver the goods.desert a sinking ship
+He is the best manager that we have.
+He knows how to deliver the goods.

-- to leave a situation or place when things become difficult or unpleasant
+- to leave a situation or place that will probably fail

-Many employees decided to desert a sinking ship when their company began to have problems.devil of a job
+Many employees decided to desert a sinking ship when their company began to have problems.

 - a very difficult job

-Everybody thought that unloading the truck was a devil of a job.devil-may-care attitude
+Everybody thought that unloading the truck was a devil of a job.

 - an unworried attitude, an attitude where one does not care what happens

-The man has a devil-may-care attitude to his job and nothing bothers him.diamond in the rough
+The man has a devil-may-care attitude to his job and nothing bothers him.

 - a good person or thing that is hidden by a rough exterior

-The man is a diamond in the rough and a very gentle person under his harsh exterior.die down
+The man is a diamond in the rough and a very gentle person.

 - to come slowly to an end, to grow weaker

-When the sound of the music died down we were able to go to sleep.die in one's boots
+When the sound of the music died down we were able to go to sleep.

 - to die fighting

-The soldiers died in their boots after fighting very hard.the die is cast
+The soldiers died in their boots after fighting very hard.

 - something has been decided and you cannot change the decision

-The die is cast and now that we have sold our house we must move.die laughing
+The die is cast and now that we have sold our house we must move.

 - to laugh very loud and hard

-We almost died laughing when we saw the comedy at the theater.die off
+We almost died laughing when we saw the movie.

 - to die one after another until the number is small

-The house plants began to die off as soon as we moved to a new apartment.die out
+The house plants began to die off soon after we moved to a new apartment.

-The campfire slowly died out and we went to bed.dig in
+The campfire slowly died out and we went to bed.

 - to begin eating

-"Let`s dig in and eat before the food gets cold!"dig one's heels in
+"Let`s dig in and eat before the food gets cold!"

-- to refuse to change one's course of action or opinions
+- to refuse to change one's course of action or opinion

-Our boss dug his heels in and refused to give us time off.dig one's own grave
+Our boss dug in his heels and refused to give us time off.

 - to be responsible for one's own problems

-My sister dug her own grave when she fought with her boss.
-Now she is having many problems at work.dig some dirt up on (someone)
+The woman dug her own grave when she fought with her boss.
+Now she has problems at work.

 - to make an effort to find someone or something

-I tried to dig up some blankets for my friend when he stayed at our house.dig (something) out
+I had to dig up some blankets for my friend when he stayed at our house.

 - to locate something

-I dug out last year's income tax forms to look at.a dime a dozen
+I must dig out last year's income tax forms to look at.

 - common, easy to get and of little value

-Used books are a dime a dozen and it is dificult to sell them.dip into (something)
+Used books are a dime a dozen and it is difficult to sell them.

 - to borrow from a supply of something

-We had to dip into our savings to get enough money for a holiday.dirt cheap
+We had to dip into our savings to get enough money for a holiday.

 - to be extremely cheap

-The denim jackets were dirt cheap so I decided to buy two of them.a dirty look
+The denim jackets were dirt cheap so I decided to buy one.

 - a look that shows dislike or disapproval

-The boy's mother gave the boy a dirty look when he began to run in the kitchen.dirty work
+The boy's mother gave the boy a dirty look when he entered the kitchen.

 - unpleasant or uninteresting work

-I refused to do the dirty work which my friend wanted me to do.dish out (food)
+I refused to do the dirty work for my friend.

 - to criticize someone roughly, to treat someone roughly

-Our supervisor likes to dish out criticism to others but he does not like to hear criticism about himself.dispose of (something)
+Our supervisor likes to dish out criticism to others but he does not like to hear criticism about himself.

 - to discard something, to destroy something, to get rid of something

-We must dispose of our old sofa before we buy a new one.divide and conquer
+We must dispose of our old sofa before we buy a new one.

 - to split an opposing side into two groups so that you can win against them

-The government was trying to divide and conquer the opposition parties.divide (something) fifty-fifty
+The government was trying to divide and conquer the opposition parties.

 - to divide something into two equal parts